GLOBAL FOOD AND BEVERAGE BRAND

 Our customer benefits from an increased flexibility in cost and operations.
 A temporary labour management system can accommodate its season fluctuations in product demand at short notice.

 They have also benefitted from reduced transport costs through the bulk shipment of donor products.
-They have experience a reduction in packaging costs and waste by utilizing reusable packaging for bulk shipment of the finished product.
+They have experience a reduction in packaging costs and waste by utilising reusable packaging for bulk shipment of the finished product.

 The customer’s service to its end users was ensured with DHL achieving the weekly targets set for 97% production plan compliance, and 0.025% product waste.